Services for Corporate Clients

 What's your own personal background in corporate life?

 I've worked with corporate teams for more than 30 years: sometimes as a member of a team, and sometimes as the leader of a team.
 These have included teams of hundreds of people, often volunteers, and often spread around the globe, but they have also included more intimate teams of between 5 and 30 people.
 Some of them have been in the commercial world, whilst others have been in government, NGOs and in organisations involved in community enterprises, among others.
-I've been a global General Manager in the financial services sector; an Executive Director, a CEO and a Non-Executive Director on the Boards of Companies around the world; I've been a Chief of Staff in one country's Ministry of Defence; I've served as a strategic communicator in the office of a head of government and headed up government agencies; and I've done some organisational restructuring for one or two global banking brands.
+I've been a global General Manager in the financial services sector; an Executive Director, a CEO, a company Chairman and a Non-Executive Director on the Boards of Companies around the world; I've been a Chief of Staff in one country's Ministry of Defence; I've served as a strategic communicator in the office of a head of government and headed up government agencies; and I've done some organisational restructuring for one or two global banking brands.
 Among other things.

 I've been around.
 And I've seen corporate teams that work - and plenty that never had any hope of working!